frederiksemmel/linicrypt_typst/main.typ

     BB^(-1) = mat(vv_1; ...; vv_(n-1); aa).
   $
   The matrix on the right is invertible, therefore $BB$ is well defined this way.
-  The following Linicript program is the adversary
+  The following Linicrypt program is the adversary
   #algo(
     // title: [$#P _sans("collapse")$], parameters: ($x$, $y$),
     header: $underline(Att^H (lambda; xx))$,